 Reasons for Canine Separation Anxiety

-Hi John: My sister’s dog is a 50 pound, 11 year old mix Doberman/shepherd.
-Molly has always suffered from separation anxiety but in recent months has become destructive.
+Hi John: My sister’s dog is a 50 pound, 11-year-old mix Doberman Pinscher/German Shepherd X. Molly has always suffered from separation anxiety but in recent months has become destructive.
 She has totally chewed up sofa cushions and more dangerously, wires!
 She seems to be having trouble adjusting to my sisters new work schedule.
 Molly was crate trained as a pup but the vet said don’t crate her now because she is older.
 She is going back in the cage as we don’t see an alternative.
 She gets a minimum of 2 walks a day of approximately 1 hour each, which includes park/play time.

 This is an all too common problem, but still I’m surprised that we don’t have more of it.
 It has only been the last 50 years of the 1,000’s we’ve co-existed with dogs that we’ve separated them from social contact as much as we now do.
 Social species aren’t wired well for that sort of thing and being left behind and/or changes in routine gets to some dogs.